gkrizek/antmonitor/README.rst

 ::

-    Checks:
-      temp      Check the temperature is above given temp memory    Check if free memory is below certain percentage pool      Check if Pool 1 is what you expect it to be    # should we have a check to see which one is the active pool and notify if different? hashes    Check if number of GH/s is below certain number asic      Checks the ASIC status if any `o` are `x` all       Run all checks
+    Usage: antmonitor [OPTIONS] COMMAND

+      Antmonitor - Monitor your Antminer devices

     Options:
-      --alert   Sends an alert to the SNS Topic if it is configured and regardless of your `.antmonitor.cfg` parameters.
-      --quiet   Don't log anything.
-      --cron    Cron setting.
-If this is set, it will only log threshold breaches.
+      -a, --alert  Send an alert if threshold is passed -c, --cron   Only log if a threshold is passed -q, --quiet  Don't log anything
+      --help       Show this message and exit.

+    Commands:
+      all     Run all checks
+      asic    Checks the ASIC status if any `o` are `x` config  Creates a ~/.antmonitor.cfg file
+      hashes  Check if number of GH/s is below certain number memory  Check if free memory is below certain percentage pool    Check if Active Pool is what you expect it to be temp    Check the temperature is above given temp

 After each check, you can either specify the threshold value or it will attempt to read it from your ``.antmonitor.cfg`` file.